Bill Keller: NSA Terrorist Surveillance Program

-Keller was reported to have refused to answer questions from The Times public editor, Byron Calame, on the timing of the December 16, 2005 article on the classified National Security Agency (NSA) Terrorist Surveillance Program.
+Keller was reported to have refused to answer questions from The Times public editor, Byron Calame, on the timing of the December 16, 2005, article on the classified National Security Agency (NSA) Terrorist Surveillance Program.
 Keller's delay of the paper's reporting about NSA overreach until after Bush's close reelection was controversial.
 The Times's series of articles on this topic won a Pulitzer Prize.
 The source of the disclosure of this NSA program was investigated by the United States Justice Department.
 The NSA program itself was reviewed by the Senate Judiciary Committee as to whether it sidesteps the Foreign Intelligence Surveillance Act, and after The Times articles, the Administration changed its procedures, allowing for more safeguards and more Congressional and judicial oversight.

-Keller discussed the deliberations behind the Times' decision to publish the story in a July 5, 2006 PBS interview with Jeffrey Brown that included a discussion of the issues involved with former National Security Agency Director Admiral Bobby Ray Inman.
+Keller discussed the deliberations behind the Times decision to publish the story on July 5, 2006, in a PBS interview with Jeffrey Brown that included a discussion of the issues involved with former National Security Agency Director Admiral Bobby Ray Inman.